Unit 4 - Practice Quiz

 Snow Medium

-A. A mood of serene peacefulness and security.
+A. A mood of boredom and impatience.

 B. A mood of angry defiance against the elements.